farfamahar/farfamahar.github.io/src/content/digitalGarden/the queer games avant garde.md

 heroImage: ''
 ---

+book highlights from the queer games avant-garde by bo ruberg

 ##### Introduction
 "While many LGBTQ players have celebrated these gestures (increased LGBT representation in mainstream games) toward inclusivity, others remain rightly wary of corporate attempts to cater to non-straight, non-cisgender players: such attempts typically operate under the neoliberal logic that "diverse" players constiture an untapped consumer market and that increasing diverse representation will also increase profits"